 He then joined Appellate Advocates, a nonprofit public defender organization that represents indigent defendants in New York City in their appeals of criminal convictions.
 He was a staff attorney for three years, representing clients in all aspects of appellate litigation and winning significant victories.

 Mr. Brown worked for Phillips & Cohen prior to receiving his law degree.
 As a summer associate, he handled various aspects of whistleblower cases.
 He also was a paralegal at the firm for a year, working on pharmaceutical fraud and securities fraud matters.

-He is admitted to the bar in New York.
+He is admitted to the bar in New York and Washington, D.C.